mearjuntripathi/Data_Structure_Algorithm/Bit -manipulation/basic bitwise operator.md

 Understanding bitwise operations is essential for various programming tasks, especially in fields like system programming, cryptography, and embedded systems development.
 They offer a powerful way to work with individual bits within binary data efficiently.
 Practice and experimentation are key to mastering bitwise operations effectively.

-Great!
 Let's explore bitwise AND, OR, XOR, and NOT operations in C++:

 #### Bitwise AND (`&`):
 - The bitwise AND operator (`&`) compares each bit of two numbers and produces a result with a 1 bit only if both corresponding bits are 1.